zemacedo99/Replication-Package/README.md

     - **Springer Nature**

 - **CSV-based Queries:** The ability to create a research query from a CSV file with terms.
+    - **Enhanced Query Flexibility:** Now includes the capability to specify terms to exclude from the search, allowing for more precise and tailored query results.

 - **Data Visualization:** After gathering and processing the data, the solution offers functionality for its visualization, providing insights and easy-to-understand graphics.

 - **Error Handling:** Gracefully handles potential issues during data retrieval and extraction, ensuring consistent results.

+- **Query Validation Process:** Introduces a validation step to verify if all the relevant papers have been identified and included in the search results, enhancing the thoroughness and accuracy of the research.

 ## Contributing